 TL;DR

-Smart gym scales using bioelectrical impedance can track body fat percentage within 3-5% accuracy of medical standards, making them useful for monitoring long-term trends in body composition.
-The Wyze Scale X offers the best value at $34 with 12 metrics including muscle mass and bone density, while the Withings Body Comp provides medical-grade accuracy at $200.
+Smart gym scales use bioelectrical impedance to estimate body fat and muscle mass, and while they aren't as precise as a DEXA scan, they're consistent enough to track meaningful body-composition trends over weeks and months.
+The Wyze Scale X offers the best value at $34 with 12 metrics including muscle mass and bone density, while the Withings Body Comp adds segmental analysis at $200.
 For serious lifters, focus on models that track muscle mass and sync with your preferred fitness ecosystem.
-While not as precise as DEXA scans, consistent daily measurements reveal meaningful patterns when combined with proper training tracking through apps like Kenso.
+Consistent daily measurements reveal the patterns that matter most when combined with proper training tracking through apps like Kenso.

 Best Smart Scales for Lifters in 2026